Week 1: Starting to write fiction

 This course previously incorporated a forum where you were able to share your writing, and evaluate the writing of others.
 Following changes in 2018 to data protection regulations, it has been decided to remove this forum from the course.
 But it is still highly beneficial for a writer to share their work with peers, to receive feedback, and to evaluate others' work.
 You might consider finding somebody you can engage with on this level, maybe a friend or colleague or family member who would like to read your work and give you their thoughts.
 Perhaps you already know some other writers you can exchange ideas with.
 There might be a local writing group in your area, or otherwise an online group set up for this purpose.
 Finding some fellow writers and sharing work can be an invaluable exercise, both for obtaining some feedback on your writing, and for practising your critical skills by evaluating the writing of others.

 At times in this course you are encouraged to make use of your memory and experience in transformative ways.
 It can be exhilarating to make use of personal observations and history in writing your fiction.
 But it is sensible not to share writings that are deeply personal during the course unless you are certain that you will not mind them being discussed impersonally and evaluated as artistic products rather than as slices of your life.

-In your writing and online discussion it is important not to reveal personal details about yourself that might place you at risk.
+In your writing and any online discussion it is important not to reveal personal details about yourself that might place you at risk.